 Mediocre chili.
-It’s a plague running through households like Mary Kay at a midwestern church potluck.
+It’s a plague running through households like gossip at a church potluck.
 And we’ve all succumbed to the ‘please don’t let this happen’ prayer while fast-paced shuffling to the stadium bathroom after being force-fed your uncle’s tailgating tradition.
 We need an intervention, and the answer hails from Cincinnati.

 Formerly crowned ‘Pork Processing Capital of the World’ (please try to contain your jealousy) thanks to its large concentration of German immigrants, you’d think blood sausages and bratwurst would be Cincinnati’s crowning jewel.
 Now, when I roamed those dank streets in my early twenties you couldn’t turn a corner without running into a large flamboyantly dressed flying pig statue (dead pig angels?) or attend any event that didn’t include the term ‘Porkopolis’ or another play on words involving swine.
 But no, Cincinnati’s love for everything pork didn’t produce a dish that came close to shining as bright as the Greek stew meets chili meets spaghetti sauce created by Macedonian immigrants in the 1920’s.

 The truth is it’s good.
 I mean damn good.
 So good, you’ll be willing to overlook the abnormal activity of placing chili on top of spaghetti noodles.
 Granted, you can forego the noodles and get the chili dog affectionately referred to as a ‘coney’ and equally as delicious.
 But the fun doesn’t stop there.
 You proceed to what is known as ordering via the ‘way’ system, which is as follows: